Get two new free healthy recipes each week. Sign Up

 Coconut flour chocolate chip cookies

-While many coconut flour cookie recipes must add other flours, starch, or nut butter to hold the cookies together, these are different because they’re made with ONLY coconut flour.
+While many coconut flour cookie recipes require other flours, starch, or nut butter to hold the cookies together, this one needs no almond flour and no tapioca flour.

 Throw in a handful of chocolate chips or sugar free chocolate chips to make chocolate chip cookies, or leave the chips out for coconut shortbread cookies or sugar cookies.